 Where to find it: Behaviour > Behaviour Flow

-This metric allows you to see exactly how your audience is interacting with your website on each visit by visualising the path that a user follows from one page to the next.
+This metric allows you to see how your audience interacts with your website on each visit.
+It visualises the path that a user follows from one page to the next.
 You can also click onto individual pages and sort by acquisition type.

-You can also view your users’ Behaviour Flow by content grouping.
-This is a great way to view your users’ behaviours based on the different topics or categories on your website, like men and women’s wear, or jackets and dresses.
+You can view your users’ Behaviour Flow by content grouping too.
+This is a great way to view your users’ behaviours based on the different topics or categories on your website.
+For example, men and women’s wear, or jackets and dresses.

 Viewing your users’ Behaviour Flow by events, which can include searching for an item, viewing an item, adding items to a cart, and moving to checkout.
 As you can see, viewing the Behaviour Flow this way can “chart” the path your users are taking in the process of conversion for a product or service you are offering.

 Behaviour Flow reports can help you figure out the content that resonates most with your audience, and also identify problem areas where you might be losing your audiences’ interest.

 This metric shows the average amount of time users spend on a single web page on your website, keeping in mind that users can have multiple sessions on a particular page.
 As we mentioned before, a session is usually each half-hour that a user spends on your website.

 It’s important to aim for a higher duration because this metric is an indicator of the quality of your content.
 In general, if a user finds your content engaging, they will want to spend more time on your website (and vice versa).
 This is particularly important if your website contains content like blog posts and articles.

 There are many ways you can encourage users to spend more time on a web page (and your website in general).
 Optimising your content using a content creation strategy is a great first step in identifying the types of content that will engage your audience and keep them interested.